300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which character is nicknamed Cap’n Cook dinner within the pilot episode?

-- What color shirt is Walt carrying within the iconic desert scene the place he’s pointing a gun carrying his white underwear?
+- What color shirt is Walt sporting within the iconic desert scene the place he’s pointing a gun sporting his white underwear?

 Answers